Pahsuleyk/cse15l-lab-reports/lab-report-4-week8.md

 Running the test on the reviewed Markdown-Parse repository ended up failing

 ### Is a Code Change Under 10 Lines Possible?
+A code change can be made under 10 lines by making a checker for backticks.
+By creating a simple counter for backticks, one can make it so that if a open/closed braket or open parenthesis is withing a set of backticks, invalidate the link and break the loop, preventing the link from being in the output.
 ___
 ## Snippet 2
 ### Coded Test